Floorp-Projects/Floorp/js/src/doc/HazardAnalysis/CFG.md

 Note that a loop may appear in more than one parent body.
 I believe this will not be used for regular structured code, but could be necessary to properly disentangle loops when using `goto`.

 `Name`: a 2-tuple containing a variable or function name.
-For non-functions, both elements are the same.
-For functions, .Name[0] is the full name of the function (in format "mangled\$unmangled") and .Name[1] is the base name of the function (unqualified, with no type or parameters):
+The first element is a raw, internal name, and the second is a more user-facing name.
+For non-functions, both elements are normally the same, but `.Name[0]` could have a `:<n>` suffix if there are multiple variables of that name in different scopes within the same function, or a `<file>:` prefix for static variables.
+For functions, `.Name[0]` is the full name of the function (in format "mangled\$unmangled") and .Name[1] is the base name of the function (unqualified, with no type or parameters):

     "Variable": {
       "Kind": "Func",